 The Iowa State University Integrated Pest Management (IPM) Program is pleased to present the fifth annual Crop Scouting Competition for Iowa Youth.
 High school students (those completing grades 9-12) from Iowa are invited to compete and showcase crop scouting abilities in corn and soybean.
 The competition will be a one day event focusing on outdoor learning.
-Sponsors have included DuPont Pioneer, Iowa Soybean Association, Iowa Independent Crop Consultants Association, and Iowa Certified Crop Advisors.
+Sponsors include DuPont Pioneer, Iowa Soybean Association On-Farm Network, Iowa Independent Crop Consultants Association, Iowa Certified Crop Advisors, and ScoutPro.

 Purpose: To provide students an opportunity to learn crop scouting and principles of IPM for corn and soybean and to obtain knowledge and skills helpful in future careers related to agricultural and environmental sciences.